climbingandcoding/engi-1331-matlab/README.md

 'ExamFinalMaterial' contains practice material for the final ENGI 1331 exam.

-'PracticeProblems' contains over 40 practice problems covering all the topics taught in ENGI 1331.
+'PracticeProblems' contains 40 practice problems covering all the topics taught in ENGI 1331.